 Some categories have a high purchase frequency.
-Snacks and cleaning products for example.
+Snacks and cleaning products, for example.

 So, the challenge / opportunity for the rest of the market is to disrupt those buying habits.
-Create brands that offer something better.
+Create brands which offer something better.
 Run sales promotions and price discounts to persuade customers to switch.

 Level of engagement